School of Industrial Art and Technical Design for Women: Graduates

 The graduates were fitted to do practical work before leaving the school, and were not required to undergo a period of apprenticeship.

-In Cory's opinion, there was hardly any branch of industry in which artistic skill and taste was a component part which had not benefited by this class of schools.
+In Cory's opinion, there was hardly any branch of industry in which artistic skill and taste were a component part which had not benefited by this class of schools.
 They have trained up a distinctively American class of designers, illustrators, and decorators whose talents have contributed to the development and success of many establishments, especially those engaged in the printing and textile industries.
 The effect upon those who have been under instruction is said to be beneficial in every respect.
 Many of the graduates are earning much higher wages than they could possibly command in other occupations where women are employed.
 She wrote in 1891: "By far the greater number of graduates are at work in their own homes, and are not employed regularly at a stated salary by any manufacturer.
 When their designs are finished they are sold to whichever manufactory pays the highest price."